West Palm Beach DUI Lawyer

 Under Section 316.193(2)(a)-(b), the fine schedule is as follows:

-Regarding community service penalties, under Florida Statutes Section 316.193 (6)(a), the sentence following a first-time conviction will be a mandatory 50 hours of community service or additional fine of $10 for each hour of community service required.
+Regarding community service penalties, under Florida Statutes Section 316.193 (6)(a), the sentence following a first-time conviction will be a mandatory 50 hours of community service or an additional fine of $10 for each hour of community service required.

 The probation penalty for a first conviction will be a total period of probation and incarceration not exceeding 1 year.
 Imprisonment, on the other hand, has a few more terms depending on the circumstances of the arrest.